arbabiha/StochasticModelingwData/README.md

-# Data-driven Stochastic Modeling
+# Generative Stochastic Modeling for Chaotic Dynamical Systems
-A Python implementation of the framework proposed in  *"Data-driven modeling of strongly nonlinear chaotic systems with non-Gaussian statistics"* by H. Arbabi and T. Sapsis (https://arxiv.org/pdf/1908.08941.pdf).
+A Python implementation of the framework proposed in  *"Generative stochastic modeling of strongly nonlinear flows with non-Gaussian statistics"* by H. Arbabi and T. Sapsis (https://arxiv.org/pdf/1908.08941.pdf).

-Given time series data from a measure-preserving chaotic system (a.k.a. stationary stochastic process), this framework generates a system of SDEs with nonlinear observation maps that produce statsitics and power spectra similar to the time series.
-The framework is based on optimal transport of probabilities, and its summary is shown in the figure below.
+Given time-series data from a measure-preserving chaotic system (a.k.a. stationary stochastic process), this framework generates a system of SDEs with nonlinear observation maps that produce statsitics and power spectra similar to the time series.
+The framework is based on optimal transport of probabilities, and its summary is shown below.

 <img src="https://github.com/arbabiha/StochasticModelingwData/blob/master/thehood/FrameworkSketch.png" width="700">

-## files in the root folder:
+## What is in here?

-#### Data:
+**Download the time-series data:**
-Before running the code, go to https://www.dropbox.com/sh/yri4i4r90glh8q2/AADbfXQ0FFGstQbXAM1sdvw6a?dl=0 download the .mat files and place them in "thehood" folder.
+Before running the code, go to https://www.dropbox.com/sh/4rr5c8ee0a3szs4/AAClNuOgrDkr-3Ho7GNE8NDUa?dl=0 download the .mat files and place them in "thehood" folder.

-#### Lorenz 96:
-Finds a 1D SDE and a 1D nonlinear observation map that reproduces the statistics of a chaotic Lorenz 96 state variable.
+**Lorenz96.py** finds a 1D SDE and a 1D nonlinear observation map that reproduces the statistics of a chaotic Lorenz 96 state variable.
 Runtime is ~5min.

-#### Cavity:
-Finds a 10D SDE and 10D nonlinear map that give the same statistics and PSD as SPOD modal coordinates of cavity flow.
+**Cavity.py** finds a 10D SDE and 10D nonlinear map that give the same statistics and PSD as SPOD modal coordinates of cavity flow.
 Runtime is ~1hr.

-#### Climate:
-It uses the optimal transport model to extrapolate the tails of the distribution (i.e. characterizes the probabilities of extreme events).
+**Climate_tails.py** uses the optimal transport model to extrapolate the tails of the distribution (i.e. characterizes the probabilities of extreme events).
 Runtime is about ~30min.

+**Convergence_analysis.py** repeats the modeling for various sample sizes and polynomial orders.
+For lorenz system it takes 30 min, but for cavity it takes mych longer.

 These codes show the use of modules in './thehood/' and reproduce the plots in the paper.
-The computational bottleneck in all three is computing the inverse of transport maps for samples generated from SDE models.
+The computational bottleneck in modeling is usually computing the inverse of transport maps for samples generated from SDE models.
 The reported simulation times are based on using 20 parallel threads.

 ## Dependencies: